bright/new-www/_posts/2018-04-12-5-ways-to-benefit-from-typescript-in-react.md

        onChange={e => this.setState({[e.currentTarget.name as keyof State]: e.currentTarget.value})}/>
 ```

 Or, alternatively, if we want to avoid type casts, we may satisfy the `setState` call by ensuring the full state is always passed (including the expected modifications).
-It is actually taking advantage of a bit separate React’s feature than partial state update, but should behave the same way:
+It is actually taking advantage of a bit separate React’s feature than the partial state update, but should behave the same way:

 ```html
 <input type="text" name="firstName"